Requirements for the Certificate

 Residence and Quality of Work

-- A 2.000 cumulative GPA in all courses eligible for the certificate is required
+- Minimum 2.000 GPA on all courses eligible for the certificate

 Pass/fail courses do not apply to the certificate.